ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm.md

 ```
 {: codeblock}

-## Step five: Log in to the console
+## Step six: Log in to the console
 {: #deploy-ocp-rhm-log-in}

 Congratulations!
 You have deployed the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator.
 The only thing left to do is to deploy the console user interface (UI).
 First, click **IBM Blockchain** in the **Installed Operators** page.